stephfuchs/queer-custom-chrome-tab/README.md

 1. Click the **LOAD UNPACKED** button and select the extension directory.

 That's it.
 You can now open a new tab or new window.
 There will be a popup which asks you whether you want to replace the template.
-Just choose "yes" and it will update.
+Just choose the option to replace the default with the extension and it will update.

 ## Content